robertZaufall/mindmanager_ai/readme.md

 ## LLM systems
 ### Azure OpenAI / OpenAI
 The solution is best tested with `Azure OpenAI`.
-Results are perfect for every use case.
-Cheapest ones are `gpt-4.1-mini` and `gpt-4.1-nano`
+Results are perfect for most use cases.
 Azure EntraID authentication can be used in enterprise scenarios.
 ### Google Gemini / Vertex AI
-`Gemini Pro 2.5` results are best. `Gemini Flash 2.5` is also very good.
+`Gemini Pro` results are best. `Gemini Flash` is also very good.
 Vertex AI needs an security token which you can generate using the cloud console.
-### Anthropic Claude 3.5
+### Anthropic Claude
-The Anthropic `Claude 3.7 Sonnet` model ist very good.
-Anthropic `Claude 3.5 Haiku` is good and also very cheap.
+The `Sonnet` model ist very good, `Haiku` is good and also very cheap, `Opus` the most expensive.
 ### xAI grok
 Grok is very good and is able to refine mindmaps for several levels.
-The models `grok-3-beta` and `grok-2-vision-1212` are very good.
-The vision model can be used for pdf ocr.
+The models `grok-3` and `grok-2-vision-1212` are very good.
+The vision model can be used for pdf ocr. `grok-4` takes some time.
 ### Amazon Bedrock
 Amazon Bedrock has some native models i.e. `Nova` (best), and host also 3rd party models of `Anthropic Claude` and `Mistral`.
 ### DeepSeek
-DeepSeek created an extraordinary open source model DeepSeek V3 which seems to be as good as GPT-4o.
+DeepSeek created an extraordinary open source model DeepSeek V3.
 The reasoning model `r1` does not work by now.
 ### Alibaba Cloud
-Alibaba Cloud models cannot generate large amounts of tokens (`Qwen-Max`: 2000, `Qwen-Plus` + `Qwen-Turbo`: 1500) but the results are good. `Qwen-Turbo` is very fast. `Qwen 2.5` model is still not available outside China by now (2024-11-22).
+Alibaba Cloud models cannot generate large amounts of tokens (`Qwen-Max`: 2000, `Qwen-Plus` + `Qwen-Turbo`: 1500) but the results are good. `Qwen-Turbo` is very fast.
 ### Mistral AI
 Mistral AI is hosting their commercial flagship models `Mixtral-Large` and `Pixtral-Large`. `Mixtral-Large` is a 'best in class' model.
 The maximum numer of possible output tokens is a little bit unclear (max_tokens may meant to be the sum of input and output tokens).
 ### Groq (platform)